the-galah-survey/the-galah-survey.github.io/details/facilities.md

 subtitle: The telescope and the spectrograph
 ---

+{: .main_blockquote}
+The GALAH survey uses the Two-Degree Field (2dF) fibre positioner with the HERMES spectrograph at the Anglo-Australian Telescope.
 Explore below to learn more about the Anglo-Australian Telescope and the HERMES spectrograph.

 <!-- <h3> On this page</h3> -->
 * This text gets replaced.